hyperhyperspace/pulsar/README.md

 ## Single-threaded Mining with a Synthetic Nakamoto Consensus

-- VDF+VRF Consensus.
+- VDF Mining.
-- Fair staking in a single-threaded Nakamoto Consensus (synthetic)
+- Private pseudo-random dice tossing per miner (using VRF).
+- Fair staking, probability of mining is very close to stake percentage of the miner.

 ## Stake delegation for convenience